flowfelis/adverity-hometask/README.md

 ## Extra Functionality Made

-Show a spinner with a word "fetching..." after clicking the "fetch" button.
+After clicking the "fetch" button;
-For an instant visual representation to the user.
+show a spinner with a word "fetching..." and disable the button for an instant visual representation to the user.

 ## Possible Further Improvements